ecssiah/last-ditch/Notes.md

 ## Characters

-The main character can join or create a faction.
+The main character begins unaffiliated with any faction.
+The lower floors contain other characters who have no faction.
+The main character has a leadership ability that allows them to form a faction by aligning with some of these characters.

 Characters can partner together into relationships of different kinds with characters inside and outside of their faction.
 Characters can also have children, although children between members of rival factions will cause tensions, and they will not immediately belong to either faction.